 Why did the PRI decide to gather several themes in the Policy, Governance and Strategy (PGS) module instead of dispersing them throughout asset-class specific modules?

-What are the minimum requirements for investor membership in the 2024 Reporting Framework?
+What are the minimum requirements for investor membership in the 2025 Reporting Framework?

-The minimum requirements for investor membership in 2024 will be the same as those in 2023.
+The minimum requirements for investor membership in 2025 will be the same as those in 2024.
 Read more about the minimum requirements.

 What types of questions on sustainability outcomes are included in the Reporting Framework?

-There are a few ‘core’ indicators on sustainability outcomes in the 2024 Reporting Framework.
-These indicators are process-oriented, assessed and, by default, disclosed.
-They are aligned with two sections of the PRI paper Investing with SDG outcomes: a five-part framework.
+There are a few ‘core’ indicators on sustainability outcomes in the 2025 Reporting Framework.
+These indicators are assessed and, by default, disclosed publicly.
+These indicators feature in:

-- Part 1: Identify sustainability outcomes
+• Part 1: Identify sustainability outcomes; and

-- Part 2: Set policies on sustainability outcomes
+• Part 2: Set policies on sustainability outcomes.

 Any further steps signatories are taking, including measuring and tracking their sustainability outcomes, are included in the Sustainability Outcomes (SO) module.

-This module consists only of plus indicators, and therefore is entirely voluntary to report on and disclose.
+The SO module consists only of plus indicators, and therefore is entirely voluntary to report on and disclose.

 When answering questions about general ESG incorporation or stewardship practices, do my answers need to apply to 100% of my organisation’s AUM?

-A signatory can answer affirmatively (i.e. yes) that it incorporates ESG factors or conducts stewardship activities, even if the practice only applies to a small proportion of its assets.
-If it selects ‘yes’, a signatory will then be directed to other indicators where it can specify the extent to which it applies the practice.
+A signatory can answer affirmatively (i.e., “yes”) that it incorporates ESG factors or conducts stewardship activities, even if the practice only applies to a small proportion of its assets.
+If it selects “yes”, a signatory will then be directed to other indicators where it can specify the extent to which it applies the practice.